GoldenChrysus/Moggjar/README.md

 3. Run the JAR file.

 ## Mumble Setup
 Your Mumble needs to use the keys as specified in the TEST Wiki Mumble setup.
 This includes the keys for local, speak upwards, speak downwards, and fleet.
+Note: if you don't need a certain key (usually the speak downwards key), you don't need to configure it in Mumble; just be sure to not use the corresponding button in this tool.
 The key bindings are currently hard-coded as follows:
 * Local: page down
 * Speak upwards: page up
 * Fleet: numpad *